Tahzjeen400/Recipe-App-Big-Mamas-Cooking-/README.md

 # Recipe-App-Big-Mamas-Cooking-
 a mobile application designed to help users discover, create, and manage recipes efficiently.
-It typically allows users to browse recipes by category.
+Typically it allows users to browse recipes by category.
 The app shows ingredients for each recipe, and provides detailed step-by-step directions for preparing delicious treats!
 ### Summary: Include screenshots or a video of your app highlighting its features
 Video attached: https://github.com/user-attachments/assets/afd57803-f719-4852-8e4f-ef66724044e7